Shripad13/Terraform/Terraform-Project/README.md

     Provisioners should always be with in the resource.
     Provisioners are always create time provisioners, that means  they will only be executed on the resource during the creation time only.
 And when you run this for the second time, provisioners wont be executed.
     To make it run all the time , we can use triggers.

+# When to use Enclosed brackets?
+> Trainings - Plural - use Square brackets [a,b,..]
+> Training - singular - use in double quotes "a"